 Belay On Manual Is New BSA Resource for COPE and Climbing

 The new Belay On manual replaces the old Project COPE manual and Topping Out as a reference for challenge course and climbing programs operated within the BSA.
 Belay On is available online in PDF format at no cost to BSA members, who are free to use it in BSA programs for non-commercial purposes.
-The publication will not be available in printed form from BSA Supply Group, but printed copies will be provided for attendees at COPE and climbing courses at National Camping Schools.
+The publication will not be available in printed form from BSA Supply Group.
 Councils are free to reproduce Belay On as needed for their local training programs.
 Download the manual here.

 Climb On Safely is the Boy Scouts of America’s procedure for organizing BSA climbing/rappelling activities at a natural site or a specifically designed facility such as a climbing wall or tower.